How Do I Fix the Master Boot Record (MBR)?

 Diagnosing your PC.

-Diagnosing your PC.
+The repair process starts with diagnosing your PC.
 (Screenshot: askleo.com)

-After it completes, you’ll either be told that nothing could be fixed (as in my case, since there was nothing to be fixed), or that repairs were made and you can reboot your machine.
+After it completes, you’ll either be told that nothing could be fixed (as in my case, since there was nothing to be fixed) or that repairs were made and you can reboot your machine.

-If Startup Repair explicitly fails, or your computer doesn’t start after running it, you can try the command line tools listed below.
+If Startup Repair explicitly fails or your computer doesn’t start after running it, you can try the command-line tools listed below.

-Start repair via command line
+Start repair via the command line

 Follow the steps above to boot from the setup disk again, this time clicking on Command Prompt instead of Startup Repair.